 When we put the emphasis on pasture raised, we’re pointing out our fundamental belief that birds like chickens are best able to be themselves when given the opportunity to have fresh grass under their feet, to feel the wind ruffling their feathers, and to be able to take a nap in the sun.
 We want our Wrong Direction Farm birds out chasing bugs, with the room they need to flap their wings.
 That’s not too much to ask, is it?

-Our standard for pasture raised chickens are simple:
+Our standards for pasture raised chickens are straightforward:

 - Pasture raised chickens are always on grass (deep rooted, green grass)